machuchesteven/sql/concepts/restrict and sort.md

 - IS compares for null
 - NOT - Negates the expression

+### Operator Precedence in SQL

+Operators in SQL execute in the following order:-

+1. +, - as UNARY operators
+2. \* , / - mutliplication and division
+3. +, -, || - plus, minus and concatenation

+note: Oracle has no modulo operator

 ### Comparing Data Types

 There are rules governing data types comparison.
 The first rule is data type comparison should be the same for the two expressions, sometimes implicit type conversion occurs, but sometimes it doesn't.